Royce Lewis Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.85 team ERA ranks fourth among all MLB pitching staffs.
+- The Guardians have the sixth-ranked team ERA among all MLB pitching staffs (3.90).

-- Guardians pitchers combine to allow the third-fewest home runs in baseball (137 total, one per game).
+- Guardians pitchers combine to allow the fourth-fewest home runs in baseball (140 total, 1.1 per game).

-- The Guardians will send Curry (3-2) out to make his eighth start of the season.
-He is 3-2 with a 3.51 ERA and 53 strikeouts in 77 2/3 innings pitched.
+- Williams gets the start for the Guardians, his 13th of the season.
+He is 1-5 with a 3.52 ERA and 68 strikeouts in 64 2/3 innings pitched.

-- The right-hander last appeared on Thursday against the Los Angeles Dodgers, when he went two innings, allowing three earned runs while giving up five hits.
+- In his most recent outing on Thursday against the Los Angeles Dodgers, the righty tossed 4 1/3 innings, giving up five earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.